Research & Service Facilities

 The station maintains its offices and principal research laboratories in Orono.
 Additional research facilities include Aroostook Farm in Presque Isle, Highmoor Farm in Monmouth, Blueberry Hill Farm in Jonesboro, J. F. Witter Teaching and Research Center in Old Town, the Lyle E. Littlefield Ornamentals Trial Garden and the Roger Clapp Greenhouses in Orono, and the Dwight B. Demeritt Forest in Old Town and Orono.
 The off-campus facilities of the Experiment Station provide an essential platform for applied field research that is integrated with research at campus laboratories.

-Farms, Gardens, and Greenhouses
+Farms, Forests, Gardens, and Greenhouses

 Research Laboratories and Facilities